RestorationsSOS.com - Fire and Water Damage Restoration

 The dryer is connected to a ventilation hose.
 Check it carefully.

-Make the exhaust route short and straight as possible for the dryer to vent efficiently.
+Make the exhaust route as short and straight as possible for the dryer to vent efficiently.

 Utility Sink